tsolawoyin/Language.js/for-loops.md

 ![](./images/for-loops/loop34.jpg)

 I think this picture says it all.
-The for loop starts by **initializing** some variable to a value (1).
+The for loop starts by **initializing** some variable.
 And checks if the *condition* is true.
 And if true, it enters the statement block and start executing the piece of code line by line until it gets to the end.
 After which it executes the *after_effect* statement.

 Let's get more practical